Another New Year –- Rebirthing Trees & The Tree of Life

-This version of the Haggadah for Tu B’Shvat has been greatly adapted by Rabbi Arthur Waskow of The Shalom Center from a Haggadah shaped by Ellen Bernstein, as published in Trees, Earth, and Torah: A Tu B’Shvat Anthology (Jewish Publ.
+I greatly adapted this Haggadah from one shaped by Ellen Bernstein, as published in Trees, Earth, and Torah: A Tu B’Shvat Anthology (Jewish Publ.
 Soc., 1999, ed. by Elon, Hyman, & Waskow).
 Bernstein wrote introductory remarks to sections of that Haggadah, many of which have been included or adapted for this one.
-They are indicated in the text by the initials “EB.” *

-This Tu B’Shvat haggadah focuses on healing the wounded Earth today, with passages on major policy questions facing the human race in the midst of a great climate crisis and massive extinctions of species.
+This Tu B’Shvat haggadah is unique because it focuses on major policy questions facing the human race in the midst of a great climate crisis and massive extinctions of species.

 The desire for such a Haggadah grew from discussions of the Green Hevra, a network of Jewish environmental organizations.
 Thanks to Judith Belasco, Rabbi Mordechai Liebling, Sybil Sanchez, Rabbi David Seidenberg, Richard Schwartz, Rabbi David Shneyer, and Yoni Stadlin for comments on an earlier draft of this Haggadah..